Best Ramen at Tanjong Pagar: Ultimate Guide to Singapore’s Premier Ramen District

 Brothers Ramen Classics

-The Brothers Ramen Classic features springy noodles, with each strand offering a satisfying bite, in a rich and slightly thicker tonkotsu broth.
-It is topped with a tender piece of chashu, bamboo shoots, spring onion, and a piece of seaweed.
-The broth’s creamy texture and balanced flavours make it a standout dish, with just a bit more depth compared to lighter options.
-The Megamen Light offers a lighter broth with thicker noodles and generous toppings, ideal for value seekers.
-Many have decided this is a top choice for ramen lovers.
+The Brothers Ramen Classic features springy noodles, with each strand offering a satisfying bite, in a rich and slightly thicker tonkotsu broth made from simmered pork bone.
+It is topped with a tender piece of chashu, bamboo shoots, spring onion, and a piece of seaweed, with the broth’s creamy texture and balanced flavours making it a standout dish among ramen at Tanjong Pagar.

 Ippudo Specialties